frederic-perez/AmE-dictionary/data/dictionary.md

 __worksheet__ _n_ _Ask for a library worksheet._
 __workshop__ _v_ :three::astonished::hammer: (workshopped)
 __workstation__ _n_ :two::hammer:
-__worktop__ _n_ A surface in a kitchen, often of heat-resistant laminated plastic, that is used for food preparation. :es: encimera _The marble effect Formica worktops were burned and scarred._
+__worktop__ _n_ :three: A surface in a kitchen, often of heat-resistant laminated plastic, that is used for food preparation. :es: encimera _The marble effect Formica worktops were burned and scarred._
 __World Heritage sites__ _n_ :three: Designated natural and cultural sites internationally recognized as of outstanding importance.
 __world powers__ _n_ :astonished:
 __worldliness__ _n_ _The worldliness of friars._